JammerDEV-Es/HTB-Hack-The-Box-/White Rabbit/README.md

 <img width="256" height="297" src="https://github.com/JammerDEV-Es/HackTheBox-ReviewAndWriteup/blob/main/White%20Rabbit/Images/WhiteRabbit.png">
 </p>

-### It will take me a while to do the whole write-up.
+### It will take me a while to do the whole write-up...